getbouncer/react-native-cardverify/README.md

 #### iOS

-Install and setup permission [cardverify-ios](https://github.com/getbouncer/cardverify-ios#installation)
+Install and setup permission can be found in the native [integration guide](https://docs.getbouncer.com/card-verify/ios-integration-guide)

 #### Android